-Recently, the Chinese government has stepped up its supervision on Chinese companies listed offshore and may exert more control over offerings conducted overseas and/or foreign investment in China-based issuers in the future.
-For example, on July 6, 2021, the General Office of the Central Committee of the Communist Party of China and the General Office of the State Council jointly issued the Crackdown Opinions, which emphasized the need to strengthen the administration over illegal securities activities and the supervision on overseas listings by China-based companies, and proposed to take effective measures, such as promoting the construction of relevant regulatory systems to deal with the risks and incidents facing China-based overseas-listed companies and the demand for cybersecurity and data privacy protection.
+In recent years, the Chinese government has stepped up its supervision on Chinese companies listed offshore and may exert more control over offerings conducted overseas and/or foreign investment in China-based issuers in the future.
+For example, on July 6, 2021, the General Office of the Central Committee of the Communist Party of China and the General Office of the State Council jointly issued the Crackdown Opinions, which emphasized the need to strengthen the administration over illegal securities activities and the supervision on overseas listings by China-based companies, and proposed to take effective measures, such as promoting the construction of relevant regulatory systems to deal with the risks and incidents facing China-based overseaslisted companies and the demand for cybersecurity and data privacy protection.
+On December 28, 2021, the CAC published the Cybersecurity Review Measures which, among others, require that any internet platform operator applying for listing on a foreign exchange must go through cybersecurity review if it possesses personal information of more than one million users.
 On February 17, 2023, the CSRC issued the Overseas Offering and Listing Measures, which provides principles and guidelines for direct and indirect issuance of securities overseas by a Chinese domestic company.
-On December 28, 2021, the CAC published the Cybersecurity Review Measures which, among others, require that any internet platform operator applying for listing on a foreign exchange must go through cybersecurity review if it possesses personal information of more than one million users.
 On February 24, 2023, the CSRC and other PRC governmental authorities issued the Confidentiality Provisions, which came into effect on March 31, 2023 and provides that, domestic enterprises that issue securities overseas directly or indirectly and that provide publicly disclose files and documents containing state secrets and work secrets of the authorities to relevant securities companies, securities service agencies, foreign regulatory agencies and other institutions and individuals or do so through its overseas listing entities, shall obtain the approval of the competent authorities, and file with the competent confidentiality administrative authorities.
 Although we believe we are currently not required to obtain permission from any of the PRC central or local government and has not received any notice of denial of permission to list on the U.S. exchange, it is uncertain when and whether we will be required to obtain permission from the PRC government to list on U.S. exchanges if the relevant laws, regulations or interpretations change in the future, and even when such permission is obtained, whether it will be denied or rescinded.
 As a result, you, the Company, its subsidiaries and the VIE all face uncertainty about future actions by the PRC government that could significantly affect our business operations and our ability to offer or continue to offer securities to investors and any such future actions may cause the value of our securities to significantly decline or be worthless.

-On December 16, 2021, the PCAOB determined that it was unable to inspect or investigate completely PCAOB-registered public accounting firms headquartered in mainland China or Hong Kong, including our auditor, because of positions taken by PRC authorities in those jurisdictions.
-Although the PCAOB determined on December 15, 2022 that it was currently able to inspect and investigate completely registered public accounting firms headquartered in mainland China and Hong Kong, including our auditor, there is no guarantee that the PRC authorities will continue to facilitate the PCAOB on such inspection and investigation.
-If PCAOB determined that it is unable to inspect or investigate completely our auditor because of positions taken by PRC authorities in the future, trading in our securities may be prohibited and our ADSs may be delisted under the HFCAA.
+If the PCAOB determines that it is unable to inspect or investigate completely our auditor, trading in our securities may be prohibited and our ADSs may be delisted under the HFCAA.
 The delisting of our ADSs, or the threat of their being delisted, may materially and adversely affect the value of your investment.
 Additionally, the inability of the PCAOB to conduct full inspections deprives you of the benefits of such inspections.